 Typically, a thrift store sells used goods donated by anonymous people.
 These stores may or may not specialize in any product.
 But, the goods they sell are refurbished to look like new.

-Usually, the stores sell items at rock-bottom prices to make them available to every one, since, the motive is not to earn any profit.
+Usually, the stores sell items at rock-bottom prices to make them available to everyone, since, the motive is not to earn any profit.
 Therefore, these stores sell everything from photo-frames to clothes and accessories.

 How does it differentiate from a resale store?

 A resale store is broadly categorized as retail stores that sell used goods.
 The products sold by these stores can be donated or purchased.
 Since some of the goods are purchased, these items are expensive as compared to a thrift store.
 Owners need to run their resale stores professionally – they need to find barcode readers online, market appropriately and so on.